kmckenna-cognito/poc-dynamic-config/README.md

 POC: Dynamic Spring Configuration
 =================================

-Springboot provides built-in features to allow you to reload configuration from a Spring Cloud Config server.
+The Spring Boot Actuator plugin provides built-in features to allow you to reload configuration from a Spring Cloud Config server.
 For example, if you have configured the logging level in your `application.yml` file, e.g.
 ```yml
 logging.level.com.kelseymckenna: DEBUG
 ```
 you can change this in a git-tracked repository, then your Spring Cloud Config server will register the change, and Springboot applications can synchronise with this change.

-To allow your Springboot application to reload configuration for beans, you must annotate beans/configuration classes with `@RefreshScope`.
+To allow your Spring Boot application to reload configuration for beans, you must annotate beans/configuration classes with `@RefreshScope`.
 If you annotate the primary application class, then all configuration can be reloaded.
 Here is an example application class (from the `example-service` project):

 ```java
 @SpringBootApplication